I am an RV enthusiast with more than 50 years of experience owning, driving, traveling and living in recreational vehicles.

 For these reasons, people should be very cautious before deciding to sell out and move into an RV.

 Which Will It Be?

 You should examine both options carefully before making any bold decisions, and ask yourself if the costs of home ownership and what it takes for you to meet them is worthwhile and whether you think you can comfortably adapt to downsizing.

 From my experience, I have seen that the great majority of people who move from houses to recreational vehicles have done well with it because they like the freedom and flexibility it offers.

 Nonetheless, only you can decide what is best for your situation.
 Research, shop, analyze, discuss and then decide whether selling your house and moving into an RV is the right choice in you.

-Family of !4 Gives Up Everything To Live Full Time In Their RV
+Family of 4 Gives Up Everything to Live in Their RV

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.